reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

   name: business
 ```

-Behind the scenes that then the service is created, the DNS server that is running in the Kubernetes cluster will
+When the service, `business` is created, behind the scenes, the DNS server that is running in the Kubernetes cluster will
 create a DNS entry based on the service name, for example `http://business`.
 Each node in the cluster will be aware
-of the DNS name and thus can route calls to the relevant service, which in turn will the pods associated with the service
+of the DNS name and thus can route calls to the relevant service, which in turn will route calls to the pods associated
-to do work.
+with the service to do work.

-To see this in action, find the `id` or `name` of a running pod in the cluster, like so
+To see this in action, `name` of a running pod in the cluster, like so:

 `kubectl get pods`